lorenzofox3/zora/zora/readme.md

 [![npm](https://badgen.net/npm/v/zora)](https://www.npmjs.com/package/zora)
 [![install size](https://badgen.net/packagephobia/install/zora)](https://packagephobia.now.sh/result?p=zora)

-Zora is one of the lightest (if not the lightest), yet one of the fastest Javascript testing library (if not the fastest).

-Its design principles follow the line:

-* Runs with any Javascript environment ([Nodejs](https://nodejs.org/en/), [Deno](https://deno.land/), Browser ): you don't need any specific test runner to run your testing program, it is _just_ a regular javascript program
-* Is fast and simple: a [small codebase](https://packagephobia.com/result?p=zora) achieving the [best performances](../perfs) to deliver the best developer experience
-* Follows the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy): a set of focused, composable small software to deliver the best flexibility with the minimum overhead, rather than a huge monolith hard to tweak, with a large set options.

 ## Usage

 The library is a _regular_ Javascript module and can be directly imported from a CDN: